VIDEO: ‘Parkinson’s stole my father’ - Cloverdale Reporter

 “I cry every day,” she said.

 Parkinson’s disease, for which there is no cure, is a progressive, degenerative brain disorder.
-Legendary boxer Muhammad Ali died from the Parkinson’s and actor Michael J. Fox has lived with the disease for decades.
+Legendary boxer Muhammad Ali died from the Parkinson’s and actor Michael J. Fox has lived with the disease since his diagnosis in 1991.

 It took Jack’s life at the age of 82.